31 July 2012

 20 July 2012

 One of the most asked questions I get from homeowners is how to organize their entryway.
-In fact, a previous post I wrote about mudrooms here is one of my most popular.
+In fact, this previous post I wrote about mudrooms is one of my most popular.
 Whether you are lucky enough to have a designated mudroom, or like many of us, you have to make do with just a small entryway, there are ways to make it work efficiently in order to save you time and frustration getting in and out the door every day.
 After all, home is supposed to make you feel happy and at peace, not frustrated and chaotic!

 |LDa Architecture and Interiors|